iamdayo/Covid-19-Analysis/README.md

 Despite the global decline, certain countries continue to report measurably higher case volumes than others.

-This uneven distribution indicates that COVID has not disappeared uniformly — it persists more actively in specific regions.
+This uneven distribution indicates that COVID has not disappeared uniformly, it persists more actively in specific regions.

 ---